naghamo/walleproject/README.md

     https://"IP Address":5000

 To open the web run the project's file in raspberry pi.

 -----

-** #Make sure that your phone/computer and raspberry pi are connected to the same internet **
+**Make sure that your phone/computer and raspberry pi are connected to the same internet.